Trains in Germany

 It is critical for anyone traveling on a budget to consider making an early booking to cut on ticket costs.
 Both Trenitalia and Italo release their tickets about six months before departure to facilitate the booking.
 Another cost-cutting tip is to commute on slower trains which require numerous changes along the way.
 Finally, travel during off-peak hours because the tickets are the cheapest during this period.

-Passengers booking this route most frequently board their trains from Bologna Centrale and need to travel around 1 mile (s) / 1 km from the city center to get to this train station.
+Passengers board their train most frequently from Bologna Centrale and travel around 0.9 miles (1.4 km) from the city center to this train station.

 Here are some other resources that might have the information you need